9001/copyparty/README.md

 note that it will only trigger on new unique files, not dupes

-and it will occupy the parsing threads, so fork anything expensive, or if you want to intentionally queue/singlethread you can combine it with `--no-mtag-mt`
+and it will occupy the parsing threads, so fork anything expensive, or if you want to intentionally queue/singlethread you can combine it with `--mtag-mt 1`

 if this becomes popular maybe there should be a less janky way to do it actually